skvrd/RoboND2/writeup.md

 ![FWD kinematics demo screenshot][image1]

+Four transformation parameters are known as D–H parameters:

+d:     offset along previous z to the common normal

+theta: angle about previous z, from old x to new x

+a:     length of the common normal.

+alpha: angle about common normal

+##### Link assigments
+![Link assigments][image2]

+##### Alpha angles
+![Twist angles][image6]

+##### Link length and offsets
+Those are coming from the urdf file.

-Here is a DH parameters table
+Here is a DH parameters table for the Kuka arm

 i | alpha(i-1) | a(i-1) | d(i) | theta(i)
 --- | --- | --- | --- | ---